mrdandelion6/six.nvim/README.md

 # faisal.nvim

-Welcome to my custom configuration for neovim. this configuration was originally forked from kickstart.nvim but has been greatly changed.
+welcome to my custom configuration for neovim. this configuration was originally forked from kickstart.nvim but has been greatly changed.

-This is an all purpose configuration with a focus on coding in many different programming languages.
-Below is an overview of some key features:
+this is an all purpose configuration with a focus on coding in many different programming languages. below is an overview of some key features:

 ## Key features